 I prefer to wear a fitted top with loose pants, so a simple tank top works for me– especially one with a built-in bra.

 Add a Wrap, Cardigan or Hoodie

 I prefer a zip hoodie over a cardigan sweater to cuddle up in on a long flight.
-A cute pattern, pop of color and slim silouhette keeps the hoodie from looking like you’re heading to the gym.
-Stick with plain, unbranded hoodies (please, no Juicy or Abercrombie hoodies for anyone over 12).
+A cute pattern or pop of color keeps the hoodie from looking like you’re heading to the gym.

 I’d pair these slim cropped joggers with a slouchy but stylish tee or tank and finish the look with a lightweight cotton scarf (see some ideas below).

-Often times it’s not about what you are wearing, but how you wear it that makes the difference.
 Sometimes all you need to pull together a look and take it from leisure wear to travel wear is a great lightweight scarf.
 Europeans (especially Parisians) wear them all summer long, even in the most stifling heat.
-While I toss my scarf when the mercury rises, I always, always wear one on a plane.
-A lightweight scarf is not only the perfect thing to fend off the airplane chill, it also is a good substitute for jewelry (which I slip into my handbag but never wear on a plane).
+While I toss my scarf when the mercury rises, I like to wear one on a plane and on chilly evenings.

 What are your favorite travel outfits to wear on a long plane ride or overnight flight?
 Share your best tips in the comments!

-This post contains affiliate links which are no cost to you but earns me a tiny commission that supports the maintenance of this site.
+This post contains affiliate links including from Amazon which are no cost to you but earns me a tiny commission that supports the maintenance of this site.
 Thanks so much for your support!